Motorcity (TV series)

 Motorcity is an American animated television series created by Chris Prynoski and produced by Prynoski's studio Titmouse, Inc., Robin Red Breast, Inc. and Disney Television Animation.
-Motorcity is set in a fictional, futuristic version of Detroit named Detroit Deluxe, owned by the evil billionaire Abraham Kane; it is an elevated metropolis built over the old Detroit whose citizens are subject to strict laws and restricted freedom.
-Below the city lies a group of rebels calling themselves the Burners, led by Mike Chilton, who aspire to protect their underground home and safe haven, Motorcity, from Kane's tyranny.
+The show is set in a futuristic version of Detroit named Detroit Deluxe, owned by the evil billionaire Abraham Kane.
+Below the city lies a group of rebels calling themselves the Burners, led by Mike Chilton, who aspire to protect their underground home and safe haven, the titular Motorcity, from Kane's tyranny.

-Prynoski conceived the idea for Motorcity in the 1990s while working at MTV, citing The Dukes of Hazzard, Star Wars, and his personal knowledge on car culture in Los Angeles as inspirations for the show.
-Two pilots were produced, and he pitched the show to Disney investors in 2009.
-Prynoski shelved production of Motorcity after he founded Titmouse, Inc., but picked up production again after partnering with Disney Television Animation.
 Motorcity premiered on Disney XD on April 30, 2012, and concluded on January 7, 2013.
 As revealed by Prynoski, the series was not renewed for a second season.
-Motorcity was Prynoski's first co-production with Disney; he would go on to co-produce future projects with the company, including Randy Cunningham: 9th Grade Ninja, Kiff, and StuGo.
+Motorcity was Prynoski's first co-production with Disney; he would later co-produce other projects with the company, including Randy Cunningham: 9th Grade Ninja, Kiff, and StuGo.

 Synopsis

-This show occurs in a fictitious futuristic Detroit, which is an elevated metropolis built over the old Detroit, classified as Detroit Deluxe.
+Motorcity occurs in a fictional futuristic version of Detroit, which is an elevated metropolis built over the old Detroit, called Detroit Deluxe.
 It is owned by evil billionaire Abraham Kane (Mark Hamill).
 Ruling the citizens under strict laws, and banning personal freedoms including automobile transportation, Kane now faces one last obstacle: a group of hot-rod wielding rebels who call themselves the Burners.
 Led by Kane's former cadet Mike Chilton (Reid Scott), the Burners rise to stop Kane from conquering Detroit's last oasis of freedom—an underground refuge dubbed Motorcity.